 Parameter Description CodeName Specifies the table property to return.
-Use one of the following values: Classification: Returns the table classification for the table, such as Data or Reference.
-IndexScheme: Returns the index scheme for the table, such as Default or Large Table.
-IsReadOnly: Returns whether the table is read-only (True/False).
+Use one of the following values: Classification: Returns the table classification for the table, such as Data or Reference. • Exists: Returns whether the table exists in the system (True/False). • IndexScheme: Returns the index scheme for the table, such as Default or Large Table. • IsReadOnly: Returns whether the table is read-only (True/False).
 TableType: Returns the table type that the table is assigned to (blank if the table is not assigned to a table type).
-The following options only apply to product systems, and are configured by product development and implementation consultants: • CustomerTableName: Returns the real name of the table. • IsVariable: Returns whether the table is flagged as variable (True/False). • PreferredName: Returns the preferred name of the table.
+The following options only apply to product systems, and are configured by product development and implementation consultants: • CustomerTableName: Returns the real name of the table.
+IsUnused: Returns whether the table is flagged as unused (True/False).
+Note that currently this flag does not affect the table; it is reserved for future functionality. • IsVariable: Returns whether the table is flagged as variable (True/False). • PreferredName: Returns the preferred name of the table.
 TableName The name of the table for which you want to return information.
+NOTE: If the table does not exist in the current system, the only code that will return a response is Exists.
+Otherwise, using an invalid table name will return an error.